geodesignhub/DecisionModelHelper/README.md

 # Geodesign Hub Decision Model Helper
 This is small plugin to help with a decision model in a Geodesign Project.
 It uses the Geodesign Hub [API](http://www.geodesignsupport.com/section/api/).
 Once the credentials and the project ID is entered, the system downloads all evaluations and builds sliders to vary transperency.

-It can be useful to understand how the decision model spatially.
+It can be useful to understand how the decision model performs spatially.

 ![alt text][logo]